 Many of us will have witnessed or experienced issues with microphone quality at some point while working remotely.
 Remote workers will feel far away from the action if the audio is tinny and static-filled on video calls.
 It is critical that technology issues like this do not become a barrier for those not physically in the room, not working in the office that day, or simply aren’t close enough to the conferencing system when a team is speaking to remote colleagues.

 Investing in high-quality speakerphones that easily connect means that meeting rooms are prepped to pick up all voices, so all are involved in the call and employees are not restricted so much by placement.
-For those working from home on a regular basis, the use of a soundbar means that their experience is not limited to the audio capabilities of their laptop or PC.
+For those working from home on a regular basis, the use of a soundbar means that their experience is not limited to the audio capabilities of their laptop (opens in new tab) or PC (opens in new tab).
 Many all-in-one video soundbars have features such as SmartFrame, SmartSpeaker and true WDR to offer a comprehensive conferencing experience.

 Instant content sharing